-Abstract – This is the 2nd part of a 5-part story on Mobile Financial Services and security on same.
-This part focuses on Mobile Banking and the opportunities, which come out of this service, and those opportunities, which got added under the Mobile Financial Services umbrella as an independent service.
-Mobile Money and Mobile Banking are viewed under the same umbrella and are currently encapsulated in a financial world which is either too complicated or is viewed as complicated.
-As far as Mobile Money and Mobile Banking are concerned, in terms of technology, there is no rocket science in both services but major issues are found in business rules, business requirements, distribution channels and regulatory requirements.
-In US Market Mobile banking typically operates across all major mobile providers through one of three ways: SMS messaging, mobile web, or applications developed for iPhone, Android or Blackberry devices.
+Mobile Banking Services – This is the second part of a 5-part story on mobile financial services and their security.
+This part focuses on mobile banking and the opportunities that come out of this service, as well as those opportunities that got added under the Mobile Financial Services umbrella as an independent service.
+Mobile money and mobile banking are viewed under the same umbrella and are currently encapsulated in a financial world that is either too complicated or is viewed as complicated.

-Mobile Banking (Including Mobile Airtime Top up Services) on the other hand is when a financial institution allows its customers to conduct financial transactions on their bank account via a mobile device.
-Mobile banking also known as M-banking basically allows a user to operate a bank account using one’s mobile phone.
-With a registered mobile phone linked to one’s normal bank account, a bank customer would be able to perform basic operations using his mobile phone such as topping up airtime, transferring money, check his account balance, pay bills as well as make special requests to his bank.
-SMS Mobile Banking and alert is the simplest, allowing the user to transfer funds, check balance or access account information via text message.
+SMS Mobile Banking and Alert is the simplest, allowing the user to transfer funds, check balances, or access account information via text message.
 Texting terminology varies from bank to bank, but the overall function is generally the same.
-For example, texting “Bal” will obtain the account balance while “Tra” will allow inter-account transfers.
-First user registers and creates trust relationship between their phone number and bank server in order to verify their phone numbers with their bank, but once that’s completed, they can also set up alerts to let them know about balances or other confirmations.
+For example, texting “Bal” will obtain the account balance, while “Tra” will allow inter-account transfers.
+The first user registers and creates a trust relationship between their phone number and the bank server in order to verify their phone numbers with their bank, but once that’s completed, they can also set up alerts to let them know about balances or other confirmations.

-Mobile web (Restricted to handset properties and operators ip pool) is the second mobile banking option.
-Similar to online account access from a home-based computer, this option allows for checking balances, bill payment and account transfers simply by logging into the user’s account via a mobile web browser.
-Mobile banking applications for Android, iPhone and Blackberry connect the user directly to the bank server for complete banking functionality without having to navigate a mobile web browser.
+Mobile Web (restricted to handset properties and the operator’s IP pool) is the second mobile banking option.
+Similar to online account access from a home-based computer, this option allows for checking balances, bill payments, and account transfers simply by logging into the user’s account via a mobile web browser.
+Mobile banking applications for Android, iPhone, and Blackberry connect the user directly to the bank server for complete banking functionality without having to navigate a mobile web browser.
 These applications can be downloaded either through the bank’s website or through the iTunes store.

-Conclusion – Africa is heaven for Mobile Money because banking penetration is less than 5% while in Asia, through countries like Indonesia, Singapore, India and many more, Mobile Money services can never fly or if I can say never be a success; chances are almost zero due to the high level of financial inclusion, availability of ATMs and the rife of Agency Banking.
-When Africa delivers on its potential in terms of Mobile Money, the winners will be those operators who have been ready to live with the risks involved in the business.
+When Africa delivers on its potential in terms of mobile money, the winners will be those operators who have been ready to live with the risks involved in the business.
 For consumers, mobile banking is a terrific way to efficiently manage the occasional administrative task on the go.
-For small and mid-size business owners, mobile banking gives the precious gift of time.
+For small and mid-size business owners, mobile banking gives them the precious gift of time.

 ========================= About the Author =====================